October 8, 2021

 This year’s theme for World Standards Day is “Shared Vision for a Better World,” with a focus on the role international standards play in helping to achieve the United Nations’ (UN) Sustainable Development Goals (SDGs) for 2030.
 Many of these goals focus on the importance of diversity and equality—in education (SDG 4), as well as in the workplace and government leadership (SDG 5).
 In order for standards to help accomplish these goals, they need to be developed with consideration for all those they impact.

-As director of International Standards, Sonya Bird is responsible for developing and implementing the international standards strategy at Underwriters Laboratories.
+As director of International Standards, Sonya Bird is responsible for developing and implementing the international standards strategy at UL Standards & Engagement.
 In this role, she leads a team of regional managers located around the world, including in the ASEAN region, China, India, Middle East and North Africa (MENA), and Europe.
 She is active in American National Standards Institute (ANSI) international forums, in the U.S. National Committee (USNC) of the International Electrotechnical Commission (IEC), and in IEC itself, where she represents the United States on the IEC Standardization Management Board.
 Sonya is also a member of the IEC Council Board Task Force (CB TF) on diversity, the IEC CB TF on Sustainable Development Goals, and the IEC/International Organization for Standardization (ISO) Joint Strategic Advisory Group (JSAG) on gender-responsive standards.

 In this discussion, we asked Sonya to share her thoughts on gender diversity and the important role standards play in helping to achieve it: